davellanedam/phalcon-micro-rest-api-skeleton/README.md

 * Pagination ready.
 * Filters.
 * Easy deploy to staging and production environments.
+* Internationalization ready.
+API responses use JSON format to make life easier at the frontend.
 * User profile.
 * Users list.
 * Cities.
 (Example of use: call cities API, then send name of the city when creating or updating a user.